Victoria’s Secret Model Shanina Shaik Leaves Little To The Imagination In Minuscule Black Bikini On Instagram

 The Australian beauty’s tiny bikini top was designed with a daring scoop neck line that flaunted an ample amount of the model’s cleavage to the camera.
 Her lower body sported a matching pair of high cut bikini bottoms that exposed even more skin that its counterpart.
 Shanina put her curvy booty and long, tan legs completely on display in the barely-there garment that did nothing but favors for her flawless figure.
 The thin strings of the number sat high on the stunner’s hips to accentuate her trim waist, but not high enough to cover up her enviably flat midsection and sculpted abs.

-The model’s kept the accessories for her barely-there garment to a minimal, only sporting a singular gold chain earring that dangled down to her shoulder.
-As for her dark tresses, Shanina styled them in a sleek bun behind her head so not to cover up her minimal makeup look that highlighted her striking features.
+The model kept the accessories for her barely-there garment to a minimum, only sporting a singular gold chain earring that dangled down to her shoulder.
+As for her dark tresses, Shanina styled them in a sleek bun behind her head so as not to cover up her minimal makeup look that highlighted her striking features.

 Fans of the Victoria’s Secret bombshell went absolutely wild for her sexy new snap which, at the time of this writing, has racked up over 18,000 likes in just four hours of going live to the platform.
 Dozens flocked to the comments section as well to compliment her jaw-dropping display, with many disputing her claim that she still had some work to do to get her body ready for summer.